Siteimprove/CMS-plugin-Wordpress/TESTING.md

 ### Release validation

-Both **Create Release** (`v*` tags) and **Deploy to WordPress Marketplace** call `release-checks.yml` before publishing.
+Both **Create and deploy release** (`v*` tags) and **Deploy to WordPress Marketplace** call `release-checks.yml` before publishing.
 That reusable workflow runs the two PR test jobs, WPCS, the protected live Siteimprove test, and a disposable-container ZIP lifecycle check.
 Every check must succeed, including the live check; missing credentials, failed checks, or skipped checks prevent publishing.
 Existing deployment triggers remain in place, including manual and `wp-*` releases.

 All checks use the triggering commit.
 The ZIP contains only tracked `siteimprove/` files.
-The package check installs and activates it in WordPress, verifies plugin bootstrap, then deactivates and deletes it. **Create Release** downloads and publishes that validated ZIP; Marketplace deployment uses plugin sources from the same commit.
+The package check installs and activates it in WordPress, verifies plugin bootstrap, then deactivates and deletes it. **Create and deploy release** downloads and publishes that validated ZIP; Marketplace deployment uses plugin sources from the same commit.
 The live suite uses credentials from the `siteimprove-test` environment, whose deployment rules must allow the intended release refs.
 No secrets are passed to the PR suites.

 The first GitHub run must establish package lifecycle and live-test success.
 Workflow parsing and local contract tests do not establish those results.
 Broader hosting compatibility and visual overlay inspection remain outside these automated checks.